itu-tid/lecture-notes/Lectures/!Inbox.md

 1. **Rendering code** => a transformation from props & state into JSX.
 This is *purely functional code*  -- for the same props and state it will always return the same JSX.
 2. **Event handlers** => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)

+- What happens if you forget to mention the dependency in the dependencies array but you still refer to it inside of the effect function?